luxfi/evm/deployments/alternative-l2s/avalanche-l1/README.md

 ## Overview

-Since Lux is built on the same Snow consensus family as Avalanche, you can run Avalanche L1s in parallel with Lux networks.
-From Lux's perspective, these Avalanche L1s function as L2s.
+Since Lux is built on the same consensus family as Avalanche, you can run Lux blockchais in parallel with Avalanche Network.

 ## Architecture

 ```
 Lux Network (Primary)
     ├── LUX C-Chain (96369)
-    ├── ZOO L2 (200200)
+    └── Custom L1s
-    ├── SPC L2 (36911)
+         ├── DeFi L1
-    └── Hanzo L2 (36963)
+         └── Gaming L1

 Avalanche Network (Parallel)
     ├── AVAX C-Chain